Live Your Healthy Lifestyle The SANE Way

 Try to consume the first three together at every meal, as they work together to heal your hormones and lower your setpoint weight.

 As if starving yourself to lose weight weren’t bad enough, experts also expect you to exercise for at least 30 minutes at a time a few days per week.
 This is just another variation of the calorie-deficit theory of weight loss, and it is just as counterproductive.
 In fact, research shows prolonged exercise elevates cortisol levels, which can raise your setpoint weight.

-Traditional exercise isn’t an effective at burning fat, either.
-Traditional exercise suppresses production of the T3 thyroid hormone, which helps your body burn more when faced with excess calories.
+Traditional exercise isn’t effective at burning fat, either.
+Traditional exercise suppresses the production of the T3 thyroid hormone, which helps your body burn more when faced with excess calories.
 A shortage of this hormone will slow your metabolism, causing you to store more body fat.

 Though planned exercise is great if you’re training to run a marathon, it is not good for lowering your setpoint weight.
 The only thing that will work for that is eccentric exercise.

 Eccentric exercises focus on the lower part of the movement.
 For instance, if you’re performing a squat, the squatting movement is the eccentric part of the exercise.
 Standing back up is the concentric part.
 By slowly performing the eccentric part of the movement, you’ll activate all your muscle fibers and blast fat.

 Research shows eccentric exercise helps clear hormonal clogs, reduce insulin resistance, and raise levels of fat-burning hormones.
 Because you’re activating all your muscle fibers, you also have to do them only 10-20 minutes per week.
 You cannot do eccentric exercises more than that because your muscles need time to heal.
 Compare this to all the time wasted at the gym or at home doing traditional exercises that do not burn fat or lower setpoint weight, and the exercise choice is clear.